 Paul Mercer is commissioner of the Maine Department of Environmental Protection.
 He started his working career as a marine engineer aboard U.S. merchant vessels.
 Subsequently, as a principal in two successive engineering firms, Mercer applied his expertise to projects in renewables, solid fuels, and biomass energy systems.
 In 2008, he joined the staff of his alma mater, the Maine Maritime Academy, where he served in multiple roles, including chair of the Engineering Department and assistant to the academy’s president on sustainability and environmental initiatives.

-As acting commissioner of Maine’s Department of Health and Human Services, Ricker Hamilton oversees the largest agency in state government.
-Before his appointment, he served as deputy commissioner of programs within Maine DHHS for nearly four years.
+As commissioner of Maine’s Department of Health and Human Services, Ricker Hamilton oversees the largest agency in state government.
+Before his appointment, he served as acting commissioner of DHHS for three months.
+Previously, he served as deputy commissioner of programs within Maine DHHS for nearly four years.
 He has more than 40 years of experience managing programs providing service for children and families, substance use disorders, mental health, sexual assault and domestic violence, aging and disability, and acute psychiatric care.
 He holds a M.S.W. from Boston College, a B.A. from St. Anselm College, and a certification as a Reserve Law Enforcement Officer from the Maine Criminal Justice Academy.

 Jane Knapp Sexton